 Unless otherwise requested, a proofreading includes one careful reading of the manuscript.

-If you have any questions or would like to schedule a proofread edit, don’t hesitate to contact me.
+If you have any questions or would like to schedule a proofread, don’t hesitate to contact me.